CharlesJW222/CharlesJW222.github.io/content/experience.md

 ### Research Associate
 **University of Liverpool** · 2024 — Present
-Working on the *CRoCS* project funded by the Alan Turing Institute.
+Mainly Participated in Project "CRoCS: Certified Robust and Scalable Autonomous Operation in Cyber Space" which is funded by Alan Turing Institute (The AI for Cyber Defence (AICD) Research Centre).
 Focus: neuro-symbolic AI, cyber defence, autonomous agents.

 ---